Musa al-Sadr

-Musa Sadr al-Din al-Sadr (موسى صدر الدین الصدر; موسی صدرالدین صدر; 4 June 1928 – disappeared 31 August 1978) was a Lebanese-Iranian Shia Muslim cleric, politician and revolutionary In Lebanon.
+Musa Sadr al-Din al-Sadr (موسى صدر الدین الصدر; موسی صدرالدین صدر; 4 June 1928 – disappeared 31 August 1978) was a Lebanese-Iranian Shia Muslim cleric, politician and revolutionary in Lebanon.
 He founded and revived many Lebanese Shia organisations, including schools, charities, and the Amal Movement.

 Born in the Chaharmardan neighborhood in Qom, Iran, to an Iranian-Lebanese father and a Lebanese mother, he underwent both seminary and secular studies in Iran.
 He belongs to the Al-Sadr family from Jabal Amel in Lebanon, a branch of the Musawi family which traces its roots to Musa Ibn Jaafar, the seventh Shia Imam.
 Therefore, Musa al-Sadr is often styled with the honorific title Sayyid.
 He left Qom for Najaf to study theology and returned to Iran after the 1958 Iraqi coup d'état.

 Some years later, al-Sadr went to Tyre, Lebanon as the emissary of Ayatollahs Borujerdi and Hakim.
 From Tyre, he published the periodical Maktabi Islam.
 Fouad Ajami called him a "towering figure in modern Shi'i political thought and praxis".
 He was noted to have given the Shia population of Lebanon "a sense of community".
 In 1974, al-Sadr co-founded the Amal Movement.

 On 25 August 1978, Sadr and two companions, Sheikh Mohamad Yaacoub and Abbas Bader el-Dine, departed for Libya to meet with government officials at the invitation of Muammar Gaddafi.
 The three were last seen on 31 August.
 They were never heard from again.
 Many theories exist around the circumstances of al-Sadr's disappearance, none of which has been proven.
-His whereabouts remain unknown to this day.
+His whereabouts remain unknown.

-In September 2025 a BBC News investigative team reported that a body found in 2011 in a secret mortuary in Libya bore a strong resemblance to al-Sadr based on facial recognition analysis performed by Hassan Ugail at the University of Bradford.
+In September 2025, a BBC News investigative team reported that a body found in 2011 in a secret mortuary in Libya bore a strong resemblance to al-Sadr based on facial recognition analysis performed by Hassan Ugail at the University of Bradford.
 The BBC report presented testimonies claiming that al-Sadr was assassinated by the Gaddafi regime shortly after his arrival in Libya but this theory remains contested by al-Sadr's family and the Amal leadership.